chiselstrike/chiselstrike/docusaurus/docs/InDepth/cursors.md

 }
 ```

-You can invoke the `/dev/find-one-cursor` endpoint with:
+You can invoke the `POST /dev/find-one-cursor` endpoint with:

 ```bash
 curl -d '{ "email": "alice@mit.edu" }' localhost:8080/dev/find-one-cursor